 - You'll notice The American Revolution took place during this time.
 Several of America's Founding Fathers, particularly Thomas Jefferson, were fond of The Roman Republic.
 Note how the upper house of the U.S. Congress and of the states' legislatures are called "the Senate" and then there's the abundance of Greco-Roman architecture in Washington, DC and the state capitals.
 Also, part of the reason the bald eagle was chosen as the new country's symbol was apparently because the Romans had a thing about eagles.
 However, the Founding Fathers were not fond of The Roman Empire and hoped that enough checks and balances would prevent the United States from emulating Rome's eventual slid into dictatorship.

 - There's an old czarist tradition whereby Moscow is claimed as "the third Rome".
 The idea is that the center of the Christian church began in Rome and (if you're an Eastern Orthodox believer) moved to Constantinople ("the second Rome").
 Then, after Constantinople fell to the Muslim Turks, the Eastern Orthodox Church moved its headquarters to Moscow ("the third Rome").
-Thus, Russia claims itself as the spiritual successor to the Roman Empire by way of the Byzantine Empire.
+Thus, Russia claims itself as the spiritual successor to the Roman Empire by way of the Byzantine Empire, which was justified as their imperial family has ties to the Byzantine ones.
 Obviously, this idea was out of favor under the atheistic Soviet Union, but it's seen a resurgence in Putin's Russia and has become a big part of Russian nationalist rhetoric.

 - When western dictators get a megalomaniac streak, it's very common for them to start viewing themselves as modern-day Roman Emperors.
 Napoleon Bonaparte saw his empire as a recreation of the Roman Empire.
-Benito Mussolini wanted to build "a new Roman Empire".
 Adolf Hitler got the Nazi salute from the Roman salute.
 Plus, in Hitler's view of history, the "First Reich" was the Holy Roman Empire, which unsurprisingly claimed itself as a new version of the regular Roman Empire.

 - There was a Scottish fad in Victorian England for a while (c.
 1870-1880).